Drupal - Intermediate: Videos in Drupal

 Go to Content, select the Media tab and filter by Type=Remote Video to see all available videos.

-Please Note: Only uploaded videos such as YouTube or Vimeo will be found here.
+Please Note: Only Remote Videos such as YouTube or Vimeo will be found here.

 The Panopto videos you place in the Embed Flexible Content Items are unique to that embed instance and the page in which it is embedded.